This is the most flavorful tomato soup ever! My tomato basil bisque is made with oven roasted tomatoes and roasted garlic for incredible flavor depth.

 - Preheat oven to 425 degrees F.

 - Cut off ¼ inch of the head of garlic from the top.
-Place garlic on top of aluminum foil and drizzle with about 1 tablespoon of olive oil, ½ teaspoon salt and ¼ teaspoon ground black pepper.
-Fold up the aluminum foil and seal by twisting the foil.
+Place garlic on top of aluminum foil and drizzle with about 1 tablespoon of olive oil, ½ teaspoon salt and ¼ teaspoon pepper.
+Fold up the foil and seal.
 Set aside.

-- On a large sheet pan, drizzle roma tomatoes with olive oil, and salt and pepper to taste (about 1 ½ teaspoons salt, ½ teaspoon pepper).
-Arrange tomatoes flat side up, without overcrowding the pan.
+- On a large sheet pan, drizzle roma tomatoes with olive oil, 1 ½ teaspoons salt and ½ teaspoon pepper.
+Arrange tomatoes flat side up, without overcrowding.
 Tip: use 2 sheet pans if needed, as overcrowding will lead to steaming and not roasting.

-- Place the prepared garlic head on the same sheet pan, along with the tomatoes.
-Roast for 35 minutes, flipping the tomatoes halfway through.
+- Place the prepared garlic head on the same sheet pan along with the tomatoes.
+Roast for 30-40 minutes, flipping the tomatoes halfway through.
 Set aside.
-Tip: If the tomatoes start to burn (from the caramelization), flip them over with tongs.
+Note: The tomatoes need 30 minutes.
+The roasted garlic needs closer to 40 minutes.

-- In a large Dutch oven or pot, heat about 2-3 tablespoons olive oil over medium-high heat.
-Add the diced onions and saute until softened, about 6 to 8 minutes.
-Add thyme and Italian seasoning and cook until fragrant, about 1 to 2 more minutes.
+- In a large Dutch oven or pot, heat about 3 tablespoons olive oil over medium-high heat.
+Add the diced onions and sauté until softened, about 6 to 8 minutes.
+Add thyme and Italian seasoning and cook until fragrant, 1-2 more minutes.

-- Stir in chicken broth, the prepared roasted tomatoes, the canned diced tomatoes, and fresh basil leaves.
-Then, squeeze out the garlic cloves from the head and add it to the soup.
+- Stir in broth, then add the roasted tomatoes, the canned diced tomatoes, and fresh basil leaves.
+Next, squeeze out the garlic cloves only and add it into the soup (discard the rest).

 - Bring to a boil and then reduce heat to simmer.
-At this point, season with salt and pepper to taste.
-Simmer, uncovered, stirring occasionally for about 20-25 minutes, until somewhat reduced.
+Season with salt and pepper to taste.
+Simmer with the lid partially covered, stirring occasionally, for about 20 minutes.

-- Stir in heavy cream to taste, and simmer for another 1 to 2 minutes.
-Adjust soup until desired consistency by adding more broth or heavy cream.
+- Stir in heavy cream to taste, and simmer for another 1 minute until incorporated.
 Garnish as desired and serve warm.
 Enjoy!

 Notes

-- Fresh thyme: Dried thyme works too, use ⅓ teaspoon dried instead of 1 teaspoon fresh.
+- Fresh thyme: Dried thyme, use ⅓ teaspoon dried instead of 1 teaspoon fresh.

 M. Reinhardt says